jlapeyre/Symata.jl/README.md

 ```

-Like, Mma, SJulia does evaluation to a fixed point, always effectivley re-evaluating in the
+Like, Mma, SJulia does evaluation to a fixed point, always effectively re-evaluating in the
 current environment.
 There are pros and cons to this approach.
 In Mma there are a host
 of `HoldXXX` symbols to prevent evaluation, and in
 [Maxima] (http://maxima.sourceforge.net/) and Maple a menagerie of `eval`